microsoft/TypeScript/doc/spec.md

 All types in TypeScript are subtypes of a single top type called the Any type.
 The `any` keyword references this type.
 The Any type is the one type that can represent *any* JavaScript value with no constraints.
 All other types are categorized as ***primitive types***, ***object types***, or ***type parameters***.
 These types introduce various static constraints on their values.

 The primitive types are the Number, Boolean, String, Void, Null, and Undefined types along with user defined enum types.
 The `number`, `boolean`, `string`, and `void` keywords reference the Number, Boolean, String, and Void primitive types respectively.
 The Void type exists purely to indicate the absence of a value, such as in a function with no return value.
-It is not possible to explicitly reference the Null and Undefined types—only *values* of those types can be referenced, using the `null` and `undefined` literals.
+It is not possible to explicitly reference the Null and Undefined typesâ€”only *values* of those types can be referenced, using the `null` and `undefined` literals.

 The object types are all class, interface, array, and literal types.
 Class and interface types are introduced through class and interface declarations and are referenced by the name given to them in their declarations.
 Class and interface types may be ***generic types*** which have one or more type parameters.
 Literal types are written as object, array, function, or constructor type literals and are used to compose new types from other types.